 Let People Know When You’re Working

-If you live with other people or have a partner who is also at home some of the time, it’s advisable to let them know when you’ll be working.
+If you live with others or sometimes have a partner at home, tell them when you’ll be working.

-When your work times keep bouncing around, they’ll struggle to keep up with the changes.
+When your work times fluctuate, they’ll struggle to keep up with the changes.
 Send them a WhatsApp message at the start of the week confirming your work times.
-It lets them know when to avoid disturbing you unless it’s really important.
-They can also schedule important activities or ones that need your participation around other times too.
+This will let them know when to avoid disturbing you unless it’s essential.
+They can also schedule important activities or ones that need your participation around other times.

 Get the Right Amount of Sleep

-When you’re having trouble sleeping, it plays havoc with your energy levels and how much sleep you get.
-Feeling not in the mood to work comes from the lethargy that’s causally linked to poor sleep habits and should be addressed if this affecting you.
+When you have trouble sleeping, it affects your energy levels and how much sleep you get.
+Feeling unmotivated to work comes from lethargy, which is causally linked to poor sleep habits and should be addressed if it affects you.

-Sleeping well depends on if you’re sleeping alone or as a couple in the same bed.
-It depends on your sleeping needs, but you may benefit from a large bed or one that is known as a “split king.”
+Sleeping well depends on whether you sleep alone or as a couple in the same bed.
+It depends on your sleeping needs, but you may benefit from a large bed or a “split king.”

-The split king is two mattresses placed side-by-side.
-They can be set at different height levels through their adjustable bases, which act independently of each other.
-It offers motion isolation too, so if your partner’s tossing and turning tends to keep you up at night, this will stop that.
+The split king consists of two mattresses placed side-by-side.
+Its adjustable bases, which act independently of each other, allow it to be set at different height levels.
+The king also offers motion isolation, so if your partner’s tossing and turning tend to keep you up at night, this will stop that.

 Keep in Regular Contact with Colleagues

-Keeping in contact with work colleagues via Skype, Zoom, or Microsoft Teams maintains a visual connection even when not working in an office any longer.
+Keeping in contact with work colleagues via Skype, Zoom, or Microsoft Teams maintains a visual connection even when no longer working in an office.

-Not only do we all need some degree of “people contact” to be happy but it’s also beneficial to iron out any issues that get confusing over email.
+Not only do we all need some degree of “people contact” to be happy, but ironing out any issues that get confusing over email is also beneficial.

 Stay Better Organized

-A lack of organization is the bane of people who work from home.
-When they aren’t organized from the get-go, they suffer later when not being able to lay their hands on an important document.
+People who work from home suffer from a lack of organization.
+When they aren’t organized from the start, they suffer later when they cannot find an important document.

-The need for good organizational practices is required for physical papers and digital filing too.
-Co-workers will have little patience for remote workers who aren’t ordered or don’t use systems that support their work.
+Good organizational practices are also required for physical papers and digital filing.
+Co-workers will have little patience for remote workers who aren’t organized or don’t use systems that support their work.

 Working from home is harder than it looks.
-It requires some adjustments to the ways of working to get the most out of it.
-But once these changes are made, usually people never look back.
+It requires adjusting one’s work habits to get the most out of it.
+However, once these changes are made, people usually never look back.